MicrosoftDocs/entra-docs/docs/external-id/customers/sample-native-authentication-ios-sample-app-call-web-api.md

     let protectedAPIScopes = ["Enter_the_Protected_API_Scopes_Here"] // Developers should set the respective scopes of their web API here.For example, let protectedAPIScopes = ["api://{clientId}/{ToDoList.Read}","api://{clientId}/{ToDoList.ReadWrite}"]
     ```

-## Run iOS sample app and call web API
+## Run iOS/macOS sample app and call web API

 To build and run your app, follow these steps: